National Ride+Stride Web Site

 Keep checking the registrations list link below, left, and for those

-still need more churches and chapels to respond if we are going to match
+still need a few more churches and chapels to respond if we are going to match

 last year’s magnificent total of £24,966 (including Gift Aid).
 Thank you